HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 ---
 ## Q5: Provide an overview and description of a standard software testing process (e.g. manual testing)

+Standard software testing is used to ensure that the code meets the requirements for the project.
+It is used effectively when used to identify errors or missing parts of the code.

+Testing might seem arbitrary to new developers, though even if code works locally, testing is used to reduce risk by finding and eliminating errors that may impact a client that uses the software that is being developed.

+The process involves identifying the areas of code that are high risk for errors, and then developing a set of tests which ensure that the code runs the way it is supposed to.
+If the code doesnt run according to it's requirements, the test should alert the developer to the error so that it is able to be fixed.

 ---
 ## Q6: Discuss and analyse requirements related to information system security and how they relate to the project